crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Implement the backend logic for the Calibration workflow.**
+* **Status: BLOCKED**
-    * **Goal:** To connect the newly created UI screens to the existing `CalibrationManager` and `TempManager` backend functions.
+* **Goal:** Resolve the critical, low-level failure preventing all write operations to the SD card and causing the Auto-Tuner to freeze.
-    * **Next Step:** Implement the logic in the `dataTask` to handle point capture, model calculation, result display, and saving for the `CalibrationWizardScreen`, as well as the logic for the health check and temperature calibration screens.
+* **Analysis:** This issue is believed to be caused by a fundamental hardware timing conflict or an incorrect initialization sequence on the shared SPI bus that is used by both the SD card and the ADCs.
+Multiple attempts to resolve this via software (atomic writes, bus priming, centralized control) have failed.
+This is the highest priority task and is blocking all further development.